 Some dishes are great with fruit, a type of ingredient often forgotten but which can complement multiple flavors and add a little exotic flair.
 Apples, apricots, pears, peaches or mangoes can enhance chicken, beef or turkey beautifully and offer a welcome break from ordinary everyday fare.

 In the same vein, nuts and seeds are a wonderful way to add texture and make a dish pop.
 For that extra crunch, add sunflower seeds to an avocado and pear salad, sesame seeds to a beef stir fry or almonds to a chicken curry.
 Walnuts and peach cobbler also make a good combination.

-Here are four quick, healthy dinner ideas that you can cook in a jiffy when you get home using your Instant Pot or slow cooker.
+Here are four meal ideas you can cook in a jiffy when you get home using your Instant Pot or slow cooker:

 Lemon Chicken with Spinach

 In the morning, marinate 6 chicken cutlets in the juice of 2 whole lemons with a clove of garlic and salt and pepper to taste.

 In the evening, all you have to do is saute your chicken, add your chopped spinach and cook in your Instant Pot.